Muhammad ibn al-Mu'tasim

-Muḥammad ibn Muḥammad ibn Hārūn (محمد ابن المعتصم) was an Abbasid prince, the son of Caliph al-Mu'tasim.
+Muḥammad ibn al-Mu'tasim (محمد ابن المعتصم) was an Abbasid prince, the son of Caliph al-Mu'tasim.
 He was a contemporary of the caliph al-Wathiq and al-Mutawakkil.
 His son Ahmad became the twelfth Abbasid caliph as al-Musta'in.
-Muhammad was the first prince in Abbasid history whose son became a caliph, no other Abbasid prince before him had this prestige.
+Muhammad was the first prince in Abbasid history whose son became a caliph; no other Abbasid prince before him had this prestige.

 Background

 Muhammad was the son of Abū Isḥaq Muhammad.
-He was the member of influential Abbasid house that was ruling the Caliphate since 750.
+He was a member of the influential Abbasid house that had been ruling the Caliphate since 750.
 His full name was Muhammad ibn Muhammad ibn Harun al-Rashid and his kunya was Abu Ahmad.

-His father, al-Mu'tasim's parents were the fifth Abbasīd caliph, Harun al-Rashid, and Marida bint Shabib, concubine.
+His father, al-Mu'tasim's parents were the fifth Abbasīd caliph, Harun al-Rashid, and Maridah bint Shabib, concubine.
 Muhammad was born during his uncle's reign.

 His uncle, al-Ma'mun had made no official provisions for his succession.
 Al-Ma'mun's son, al-Abbas was old enough to rule and had acquired experience of command in the border wars with the Byzantines, but had not been named heir.
 According to the account of al-Tabari, on his deathbed al-Ma'mun dictated a letter nominating his brother, rather than al-Abbas, as his successor, and Abu Ishaq was acclaimed as caliph on 9August, with the regnal title of al-Mu'tasim (in full al-Muʿtaṣim bi’llāh, "he who seeks refuge in God").
 His father became the eighth Abbasid caliph of the Caliphate.